 1 - Ullr – Norse God Of Archery And Snow

-People either know him as the stepson of Thor (the god of Thunder) and Son of Sif (the goddess of Earth) OR as a very skilled skier and hunter, who was incredible with a bow – even in the depths of winter.
+People either know him as the stepson of Thor (God of Thunder) and Son of Sif (the Goddess of Earth) or as a very skilled skier and hunter, who was incredible with a bow – even in the depths of winter.

 Is Ullr The God Of Skiing and Snowboarding?

-A lot of people within the winter sports community will now wear a medallion of Ullr for protection and good luck.
+Many members of the winter sports community will now wear a medallion of Ullr for protection and good luck.

-The most famous is in Breckenridge, Colorado, known as Ullr Fest, which is a week-long celebration of the god and of snow in general.
+The most famous is in Breckenridge, Colorado, known as Ullr Fest.
+This is a week-long celebration of the God… and of snow in general.